Dash-OS/saga-task-manager/README.md

   /*  Task Creation:
       every time we create the task, any previous will be cancelled before the next one is run.
-In the example below, the task will be callled and cancelled and the final task will be the only task left running.
+In the example below, the task will be called and cancelled and the final task will be the only task left running.
   */